This Is What Whales Are Betting On United States Steel - Benzinga

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for United States Steel options trades today is 6518.55 with a total volume of 10,370.00.
+This data can help you track the liquidity and interest for United States Steel's options for a given strike price.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for United States Steel's big money trades within a strike price range of $17.0 to $40.0 over the last 30 days.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of United States Steel's whale activity within a strike price range from $17.0 to $31.0 in the last 30 days.

 United States Steel Option Volume And Open Interest Over Last 30 Days